m-delfino/influenzanet-setup-guide/system-configuration/2-create-study-surveys.md

 2. To upload the weekly survey, ```python run_save_survey.py --study_key <your-study-key> --survey_json resources/study/<downloaded-weekly-file-name>.json ```
 3. Lastly upload the migration survey (needed for some internal configuration), by running ```python run_save_survey.py --study_key <your-study-key> --survey_json resources/study/nl-migration.json ``` (this file is already present in the folder)

-With these steps completed, a logged in user should see the intake survey.
+With these steps completed, a logged-in user should see the intake survey.
 Weekly surveys will show up once the intake has been filled.

 NOTE: To make updates to the intake or weekly questionnaire, repeat the entire process and reupload the surveys using the same scripts.